Lab 9: Cryptography¶

 Change your pwd to the /etc/ssh/ directory.

-Your ssh server already has hosts keys that it uses.
+Your SSH server already has host keys that it uses.
 Those keys were generated when your system was first installed.
-In this exercise you will learn how to create host type keys for your server.
-But you wont actually use the keys.
+In this exercise you will learn how to create host-type keys for your server, but you wont use the keys.

 [root@serverXY spare-keys]# ssh-keygen -l -f ssh_host_rsa_key

-- Write down the command to create a dsa type key called “ssh_host_dsa_key” with no comments,
+Write down the command to create a dsa type key called “ssh_host_dsa_key” with no comments, and no passphrase.

 Log into serverXY as the user me.